Assessment at Boundary Primary School

 Year 1 complete national phonics screening and Year 4 will take the Multiplication Tables Check during the summer term.

-Year 2 and Year 6 teachers have to complete Statutory Assessment Tests (SATs) in the Summer Term.
+Year 6 teachers complete the Statutory Assessment Tests (SATs) in the Summer Term.

-Although we take a professional view of preparation for and information learnt about the child from National Curriculum Test, we do not allow the tests to dominate the child’s learning.
+Although we take a professional view of preparation for and information learnt about the child from National Curriculum Tests, we do not allow the tests to dominate the child’s learning and continue to offer a broad and balanced curriculum.

 Throughout the year, sample test questions may also be used as an integral part of English and Mathematics lessons.